To help you know what to expect when donating your lymphocytes, this page has the key things to remember, including:

 Often the amount collected from this donation is more than enough for the patient, and so their hospital may cryopreserve a portion to use if the patient needs them again in the future.

-Organising your donation and medical
+Organising your medical and donation

 When will you donate?

-You’ll be booked in at the Collection Centre in the weeks leading up to your donation for your medical, and one day for your lymphocyte donation.
+If donating for a patient, you’ll be booked in at the Collection Centre in the weeks leading up to your donation for your medical, and one day for your lymphocyte donation.
 You can find out more about what to expect at your medical here.

 If you have any questions, please contact your coordinator.